devdogukan/youtube-transcript-extarctor/README.md

 - Supports both manual and auto-generated captions
 - Works with any public YouTube video that has captions available
 - The module is designed to be simple, modular, and easy to integrate
+- Written in TypeScript with full type safety and IntelliSense support
+- All types and enums are exported from `src/types.ts` for use in TypeScript projects